Parindra: Post-independence party

 The second Parindra was established as a "splinter party" in November 1949 by one of the leaders of the pre-war party, R.P.
 Soeroso, who subsequently served in several cabinets.
-Its membership comprised members of the old Parindra that had decided not to join the PNI Initially it had seven members in the Provisional People's Representative Council, although party faction leader Lobo subsequently defected to another party, Permai.
+Its membership comprised members of the old Parindra that had decided not to join the PNI.
+Initially it had seven members in the Provisional People's Representative Council, although party faction leader Lobo subsequently defected to another party, Persatuan Rakyat Marhaen Indonesia.

 The three pillars of the party were patriotism, populism and social justice.
-Its aims were to strengthen the position of the Indonesian state and people, to bring about a democratic unitary state, to strive for a socialist society and to promote national culture.
+Its aims were to strengthen the position of the Indonesian state and people, to bring about a democratic unitary state, to strive for a socialist society, and to promote national culture.
 Among its priorities were the inclusion of West Papua within Indonesia, the implementation of a unitary, not federal, state and the holding of general elections as soon as possible.

 The party contested the 1955 legislative election, but despite party members having held important roles in Indonesian cabinets, its share of the vote was so small that it failed to win any seats in the legislature.